 People who study children have named different areas of development.
 While these areas all overlap, it is helpful to talk about each of them separately.

-- 1. Physical and motor development means development of the body.
-This includes - growth of the body and brain - development of the senses (vision, hearing, etc.)
+- Physical and motor development means development of the body.
+This includes - growth of the body and brain - development of the senses (vision, hearing, etc.) - big motor skills (running, jumping, moving)